Duchy of Opole: History

 After the death of Mieszko's grandson Duke Władysław Opolski in 1281, his sons again divided the Duchy of Opole and Racibórz and the Duchy of Opole was recreated for Casimir and his brother Bolko I, contemporaneously with the establishment of the duchies of Cieszyn and Bytom on former Racibórz territory.
 In 1327 King John the Blind of Bohemia reasserted his influence over the Duchy of Opole in an attempt to stabilise the situation.

 The Duchy underwent various future territorial changes, becoming increasingly small until the mid-15th century, when it would start to expand again, resulting in the recreation of the Duchy of Opole and Racibórz under Duke Jan II the Good in 1521.
 Jan however died without issue in 1532 and the Opole line of the Piasts became extinct, whereafter Opole and Racibórz as feudal fiefdoms reverted to the sovereignty of the Bohemian Crown.
 It would then fall to Margrave George of Brandenburg-Ansbach from the House of Hohenzollern, who had signed his inheritance treaty with Duke Jan in 1522 with the consent of the Bohemian king Ferdinand I of Habsburg.

-Between 1645 and 1666 as part of the Duchy of Opole and Racibórz it was held in feud by the Polish House of Vasa, reverting afterwards to the Habsburg Empire.
+Between 1645 and 1666 as part of the Duchy of Opole and Racibórz it was held in feud by the Polish House of Vasa, reverting afterwards to the Habsburg-ruled Bohemian Crown.

 After the First Silesian War, it fell to the Kingdom of Prussia under the conditions of the Treaty of Berlin signed in 1742.